 If I’m inside IR35, should I still contract through my own limited company?

 Even if your contract is inside IR35, you can still claim travelling and accommodation expenses, 5% of your turnover, get the benefit of VAT flat rate (saving around £2000 a year), and get the interest on the funds held within your own company, so yes, from a financial point of view it could still definitely be worth it.
-You can find more information about what being inside IR35 could mean for you here.
+Find out more about what being inside IR35 could mean for you.

 What expenses can I claim as a limited company director?

 If you are outside IR35, you can claim back anything that is “wholly and exclusively” incurred to carry out the day to day running of your business.
 This includes insurance, accountancy fees, travel and accommodation expenses, motor expenses, computer hardware and software, telephone, stationery, training etc. For more information read our full guide to expenses.

 SJD Accountancy is the UK’s largest and longest-standing specialist provider of accountancy services to contractors, freelancers and SMEs.

 - Experienced, specialist providers to 15,000 contractors, freelancers and small to medium-sized businesses.